 We welcome applicants who have a variety of talents and interests and who are interested in a rigorous but flexible college preparatory education that balances academic, artistic, social, and practical work.
 We welcome you to visit our school at any time and we encourage you to schedule a visiting day before applying.

-- When we receive your application, we will call you to schedule an interview and math and English assessments.
+Once all required documents are received, we will contact you to arrange an interview and, when necessary, math and English assessments.

 Did you know that homeschool students can take courses at our school?